Tormek Retrofit Updates & Tips

 3. Adding a nut end to the shaft so it can be tightened with a wrench.

-I have a production run (50 sets) of V2 that has two major enhancements these will be for sale once I have sold out of V1 about 15 to go:
+I have a production run (50 sets) of V2 that has two major enhancements:

 1. Added a slot to the jaw attachment to allow it to spread into the available space in the jaw of the jig when the screw is tightened, this guarantees a tight fit regardless of any variation in Tormek's manufacturing process (which some customers have reported).